georgekomen/aws/readme.md

 **EC2**
 1.) aws provides a separation btwn the execution environment i.e cpu and the instance file system.
 File system can be from the following 3 options.
- - instance store volume -> physically connected, just like harddrive. they can't be reused by other instances.
+ - instance store volume -> physically connected, just like harddrive. they can't be reused by other instances, you can't create a snapshot from this type of storage
  - elastic block storage (ebs) -> independent networked volumes.
 Can be reused by other instances and can live on even after terminating the instance.
  - elastic file system (efs) -> same as ebs only that it is scalable in size.

 * ebs backed AMI can be stopped without loosing data unlike instance volume backed AMI that can only be restarted or terminated.
 It cannot be stopped.
 * terminated instances cannot be restarted, stopped instances can be restarted
 * ebs can boot faster. instance volume is slower to boot because the AMI data must be transfered from s3.
+* ebs volumes are replicated accross multiple availability zones to ensure no data loss
+* ebs can be detached and attached to a new instance
+* efs can connect to multiple instances at once and is good for big data type apps

 AMI visibility -> either public, explicit(visible to anyone with permissions) or implicit(only visible to you).